 The sales assistant, a gangly and short youngster with a metallic silver tattoo beading its way through his eyebrows, stared over the counter, open mouthed and wide eyed.
 John’s pupils dilated, his skin became momentarily flushed.
 Excitement, anticipation, disbelief; his face expressed it all.
-Wednesday morning, 12 minutes past 10, nothing had been planned for today, nothing was supposed to happen or to have happened, but in the cashier’s hand was something that could change everything.
+Wednesday morning, twelve minutes past ten, nothing had been planned for today, nothing was supposed to happen or to have happened, but in the cashier’s hand was something that could change everything.
 No, it would change everything.

 Time had slowed to a grinding halt.
 John’s mind contorted as it tried to process this split second in time, trying to stop itself from exploding due to the multitude of mixed emotions that John was feeling at this precise and tiny moment in time.
 Emotion seeped through his veins, pumping his heart with power, a deep resonating booming in his chest that he was sure the whole world could hear.
 Minute sweat beads began to form on John’s temple, his skin flushed, causing every hair on his body to become aroused.
-Around him people were shopping, laughing, living, queuing, fighting, crying, and in the midst of it he stood silent, an ordinary chap, on an ordinary day, with one extra unordinary feeling.
+Around him people were shopping, laughing, living, queuing, fighting, crying, and in the midst of it he stood silent, an ordinary chap, on an ordinary day, with one extra-unordinary feeling.

 The space around him faded, the clunking and clinking of the daily grind became silent, the modern clean lines of the white shopping centre collapsing into blackness, ebbing away until there was only him, the cashier and the sleek circular booth in front of him.

-The open hanging mouth in front of him burst into a huge grin revealing an enormous expanse of pearly white teeth that were studded with gold.
-Without waiting for a word to be said the sales assistant held up the little metallic chip in his hand.
+The open-hanging mouth in front of him burst into a huge grin, revealing an enormous expanse of pearly white teeth that were studded with gold.
+Without waiting for a word to be said, the sales assistant held up the little metallic chip in his hand.

 “Dude…you, like, won!
 I mean, you got the numbers, you’re in with a chance!”